 Since this outfit is already on the busy side, you don’t really need any jewelry, but if you do want to wear it, I’d suggest a delicate pair of earrings, like these pretty studs.
 If you’re feeling bold, you can also add a statement bracelet or ring, like the brightly colored cocktail ring shown here.
 Note that, with this particular look, I wouldn’t recommend a statement necklace or statement earrings, since there’s already lots of action around the face.

 Finally, here’s a fashion tip: When choosing a dress silhouette–especially one with a busy print–it’s a very good idea to stick with more covered-up silhouettes.
-This is because the combination of loud pattern plus lots of skin can be a little much to take in.
-Furthermore, showing a lot of skin might seem like a good way to look older, but in reality it can make you look younger.
+This is because the combination of loud patterns plus lots of skin can be a little much to take in.
+Furthermore, showing a lot of skin might seem like a good way to look older, but in reality, it can make you look younger.

 If ever there were proof that you don’t need lots of makeup and sky-high heels to look grown-up and on-trend, this look would be it!